Skip to main content

 When stock counts entered through the app or the care office match the expected stock count, you'll see a green tick.

 You'll be alerted if the expected stock count and recorded stock count don't match with a red warning sign.
-You can view low stock levels in the reports section in the eMAR tab
+You can view low stock levels in the Reports section under eMAR Reports.